 Transaction costs relating to purchases of investments are added to the cost of investments and those relating to sales of investments are netted against proceeds of investments.
 These costs include fees, commissions, stamp duty and other fees.
-There were no such costs this year (2019: nil).
-Direct transaction costs for the funds the Scheme holds such as bonds and pooled investment vehicles are not readily available.
+There were no such costs this year (2023: nil).